pattern

 a lively Brazilian dance with samba steps, hip movements, and syncopated rhythms

-Ex: At the dance studio , students practiced the intricate steps of carioca, mastering the rhythmic movements and graceful transitions that characterize this lively Brazilian dance .
+Ex: At the dance studio , students practiced the intricate steps of the carioca, mastering the rhythmic movements and graceful transitions that characterize this lively Brazilian dance .

 conga